ethrgeist/git-credential-1password/README.md

 ### 🚧 Why Go?

 It's portable and very lightweight, so it's easy to build and run on different systems.
-Also it's a compiled language, so you don't have to worry about the user having the correct runtime installed.
+Also, it's a compiled language, so you don't have to worry about the user having the correct runtime installed.

 ### 📦 Why no binary releases?

-I don't want to distribute binaries that could be used to steal your 1Password data and i don't want you to have to trust me.
+I don't want to distribute binaries that could be used to steal your 1Password data and I don't want you to have to trust me.

 The program logic is very simple and commented, so you can easily audit the code.

-Also it's effort to ensure that builds run on different systems, signing binaries and so on.
+Also, it's effort to ensure that builds run on different systems, signing binaries and so on.

 ### 🔄 Alternatives?

-If your target system uses Oauth, you might want to try [git-credential-oauth](https://github.com/hickford/git-credential-oauth), although it is a bit more complex to setup.
+If your target system uses Oauth, you might want to try [git-credential-oauth](https://github.com/hickford/git-credential-oauth), although it is a bit more complex to set up.

 ## 🏗️ Installation